-Pascale Petit is the Jerwood Arvon Poetry Mentor for the 2017/18 programme, and is mentoring Romalyn Ante, Yvonne Reddick, Alice Hiller and Seraphima Kennedy for the scheme.
+Pascale Petit was the Jerwood Arvon Poetry Mentor for the 2017/18 programme, and mentored Romalyn Ante, Yvonne Reddick, Alice Hiller and Seraphima Kennedy for the scheme.
 Pascale also mentored Mahfuz Mir Ali, Warsan Shire, Omikemi Natacha Bryan and Momtaza Mehri for The Complete Works project, is a co-founding tutor of The Poetry School, and was Poetry Editor of Poetry London for fifteen years.

 She was a Royal Literary Fund Fellow at the Courtauld Institute of Art 2011–12, a core course tutor on the MSt (Master of Studies in creative writing) at Oxford University 2007–9, and a tutor for Tate Modern for nine years leading very popular poetry and art courses.
 She tutors regularly at Arvon centres and Ty Newydd in North Wales.

 I find the classes amazing for taking me on journeys in writing I would never have embarked on by myself.
 The most creative poetry classes I have ever attended. – Nathalie Teitler